earmbrus/BGGN213_Bioinformatics_2019/README.md

 # BGGN213_Bioinformatics_2019
-This is my work from BGGN213, UCSD Fall 2019
+This is my work from BGGN213, UC San Diego Fall 2019